factorhouse/slipway/README.md

 #### [Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)

+When configured with Authorization Code Flow, your Slipway server acts as an [OIDC Relying Party](https://openid.net/specs/openid-connect-core-1_0.html#Terminology).
+This flow is often used by web applications, clients who try to access protected resources are redirected to the OIDC IdP for authentication.

-This is the flow you are probably most familiar with, it is commonly used to authenticate human users who are redirected through the IdP authentication flow, and after authenticating the RP retrieves tokens (id, access, and refresh) for that user from the IdP token endpoint.
+This is the flow you are probably most familiar with, it is commonly used to authenticate human users of web applications who are redirected through the IdP UI for authentication, and after authenticating the RP retrieves tokens (id, access, and refresh) for that user from the IdP token endpoint.

 When using Authorization Code Flow, you can configure only the `client-id`, `client-secret`, and `issuer`.
 If your IdP respects the `/.well-known/openid-configuration` OIDC format the rest of the configuration is discovered.

 #### [Client Credentials Flow](https://oauth.net/2/grant-types/client-credentials/)

-This flow is is for machine-to-machine communication.
+When configured with Client Credentials Flow, your Slipway server acts as an [OAuth 2.0 Resource Server](https://www.oauth.com/oauth2-servers/the-resource-server/).
+This flow is often used for machine-to-machine communication, but can also be used by humans or agents operating a CLI or TUI for example.

 A user manually obtains an access token from their IdP and configures it to be sent to a Slipway server encoded as a bearer token header in the request, e.g. `Bearer: token-here`.
 When implementing Client Credentials it is required